Visyond/website-hugo/site/content/blog/what-you-should-know-when-building-financial-models.md

 Model maintenance and updating is an ongoing process and can be as simple as updating a single value or adjusting dozens of formulae based on new requirements.

-This may sometimes feel tedious but do not let your guard down as **the main purpose of an update is to improve the quality of the model, not to break it.** [JPMorgan learned this the hard way](https://www.reuters.com/article/us-jpmorgan-risk/analysis-jpmorgan-to-be-haunted-by-change-in-risk-model-idUSBRE84H15120120518) after losing billions of dollars due to changes in its value-at-risk model.
+This may sometimes feel tedious but do not let your guard down as **the main purpose of an update is to improve the quality of the model, not to break it.**

 If you are a single person who does the update, it is rather straightforward - you go in, make changes and test them.
 If you are using Excel, create a copy of the initial model and remember to have understandable naming convention and version control.